Welcome to Baseball’s Home!

 Will I be able to see all of the exhibits in the Museum?

-All exhibit spaces are expected to remain functional.
-Each guest will receive a rubber-tipped stylus to use when interacting with buttons or touch-screen interactives within the Museum.
+All exhibit spaces are open and functional.
+Upon entering the Museum, each guest may request a free rubber-tipped stylus to use when interacting with buttons or touch-screen interactives within the Museum.

 Will I be able to watch the Hall of Fame’s welcome film, “Generations of the Game”?